KellyWYChin/Nutricia/README.md

 # Results

-See folder src > 2022-02-26 Nutrient variation example.Rmd
+See folder results > 2022-02-26 Nutrient variation example.html

 # Overall findings and room for improvements